lucfra/RFHO/README.md

 - create a training dynamics with a subclass of `rfho.Optimizer` (at the moment gradient descent, gradient descent with momentum and Adam algorithms are available),
-- chose and hyper-gradient computation algorithm among `rfho.ForwardHG` and `rfho.ReverseHG` (see next section) and instantiate `rfho.HyperOptimizer`,
+- chose an hyper-gradient computation algorithm among `rfho.ForwardHG` and `rfho.ReverseHG` (see next section) and instantiate `rfho.HyperOptimizer`,
 - execute `rfho.HyperOptimizer.run` function inside a `tensorflow.Session`
-and optimize both the parameter and hyperparameter of your model (learning rate included)!
+and optimize both parameters and hyperparameters of your model.

 ```python